Religion in Lithuania: Other Protestants

 Various Protestant churches have established missions in Lithuania since 1990, including the United Methodists, the Baptist Union, the Mennonites, and World Venture.

 Eastern Orthodoxy

 Eastern Orthodoxy claims 4.1% of the population, mainly from the Russian minority.
 Orthodox Christianity is the first form of Christianity to arrive in Lithuania, with the marriage of Algirdas to Maria of Vitebsk and the martyrdom of Ss.
 Anthony, John, and Eustathius of Vilnius.
-The church founded by Maria of Vitebsk, St. Paraskevi Church, is the oldest continuously existing Christian congregation in the country and one of only two Orthodox churches in Lithuania fully worshiping in the Lithuanian language.
+The church founded by Maria of Vitebsk, St. Paraskevi Church, is the oldest continuously existing Christian congregation in the country.

+Since the 19th century, the Russian Orthodox Church has been represented by a diocese in the country.
+In March 2023, Patriarch Bartholomew announced his intention to form a church structure under the Ecumenical Patriarchate, following a meeting with Ingrida Šimonytė.

 Oriental Orthodoxy / Armenian Apostolic Church

 Most of the Armenians in Lithuania, making up about 0.1% of population according to its own estimates, belong to the Armenian Apostolic Church, which is often classified as an Oriental Orthodox Church, in distinction from Eastern Orthodox (to which the main Russian, Greek and Georgian Churches belong).

 An Armenian Apostolic Church dedicated to St. Vardan was opened in Vilnius in 2006.